-According to Cem Kaner, testing is a technical and empirical investigation done to provide stakeholders information about the quality of a product or service.
-In his definition, he is mentioning detecting and reporting errors, but a jedi tester should be able to also prevent them.
+According to Cem Kaner, testing is a technical and empirical investigation done to provide stakeholders with information about the quality of a product or service.
+In his definition, he is mentioning detecting and reporting errors, but a Jedi tester should be able to also prevent them.

 To do so, it is important for testers to ask as many questions as possible before diving into development.
 This way, both the developers and the customers will imagine a clearer, more thorough image of what they want to make and will have to tackle issues before they arise that you, the tester, have already thought about.
 For example: Will we need to make multiple versions for different browsers?
 Will the end user favor design simplicity or performance?

 From the initial planning activities, testers should be advocates for changing the traditional paradigm of testing from the one that views it as a later stage in development focused on the detection of bugs to one that views it as an activity carried out in parallel with development to prevent bugs.